gdm413229/swwmgz_m/ExtendedLore.md

 - 2147: Reginald E. Griggs Jr. is imprisoned after countless human remains were found in the basement of his summer house in Olathe.
 - 2148: The Doom episodes happen as the UAC still hasn't learned their lesson.
-  After the disappearance of the "lone marine", Akari Labs deploys the first Demolitionist in order to combat the remaining forces of Hell on Earth.
+  After a lone marine reaches the gates of Hell in order to shut them off from the inside, Akari Labs deploys the first Demolitionist in order to combat the remaining invaders on Earth.
+After the marine's victory against the Icon of Sin, the invasion ends, but some demons still remains, so without even being given a moment to rest, the marine's sent on another mission.
+Months later, the UAC still hasn't learned anything, and one of their bases on the moons of Jupiter is invaded.
+The now legendary "Doom marine" is sent there.
-- 2149: Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails.
+- 2149: An UAC-owned ship en route to the Jupiter base is hijacked, Demon reinforcements arrive.
+The marine manages to fight them off again.
+After the incident he is decomissioned, and the Doom episodes are classified.
+Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails.
 Hell attempts another invasion of Mars, Doom 2016 happens.
 - ~2150: The Doom Slayer assassinates the prince of Hell.
+The UAC loses contact with him afterwards.
 - 2152: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
 It is defeated by a single man, one John A. Bortson III.
 - 2153: Reginald E. Griggs Jr. is executed by lethal injection.
-- 2154: A group of monks discovers a mansion haunted by demons.
-The Doom Slayer is personally sent to "fix it".
+His last words:
+  "those brats deserved it, they didn't know how to use a fucking chair lol".
 - 2156: Akari Labs succeeds in creating safe teleportation.
 The reaction from the UAC on social media is legendary.
+- 2160: Demonic forces are discovered on the old moon base, having been resurrected by a "Mother Demon".
+Seeing as the Slayer is nowhere to be found, the Doom marine is re-commissioned to stop this madness, he succeeds, but in a last transmission states that he will "stay in Hell to make sure no demon ever comes out again".
+- 2164: The remains of the Doom marine are found during a routine UAC expedition, the Slayer is seen standing right next to them, as if paying respects to a fellow warrior.
+- 2170: A group of monks discover a mansion haunted by demons, become trapped.
+  The Doom Slayer is personally sent to "fix it".
+A mysterious figure is seen leaving the mansion afterwards.
 - 2171: Akari Labs manages to extend their teleportation technology to travel between universes.
 The second contact with the Anarukon happens, this time all going peacefully.
 Saya Miyamoto meets Xanai Kirin, their marriage brings